-Sarah Lancashire stars in Kiri, Channel 4’s new emotional drama from Jack Thorne which follows 2016’s National Treasure.
+I recently caught up with Sarah Lancashire at the press screening for Kiri, Channel 4’s new emotional drama from Jack Thorne which follows 2016's National Treasure.

 This new 4-part drama examines the abduction of a young black girl, named Kiri, who is soon-to-be-adopted by her white foster family, and the trail of lies, blame, guilt and notoriety that follows.